littleyz/anfang/docs/soc.md

 >Security product solutions(SPS).
-list of SoC, sensor and ISP for security products such as IPC, NVR, analog camera and DVR.
+list of SoC for ipcamera, DVR, NVR and ISP for security camera.
 Keep update!

 ## SoC for IP camera